-One of the most important aspects of our work –alongside the treatment and support of our patients and their loved ones–is the promotion and education of communities regarding addiction.
+One of the most important aspects of our work at Master Center for Addiction Medicine–alongside the treatment and support of our patients and their loved ones–is promoting and educating communities regarding addiction.
 The experts at our center aim to promote addiction recovery advocacy and help others to have a greater understanding of the causes of and treatment programs designed for addiction.
-The more people know about this disease, the more we can reach out to those going through this and reduce the stigma surrounding it, for the benefit of everyone involved.
+The more people know about this disease, the more we can reach out to those going through this and reduce the stigma surrounding it for the benefit of everyone involved.
 The Master Center for Addiction Medicine advocates for a sensible drug policy and is proud to offer both private and public drug education across the community.

-Our programs for addiction and education
+Our Programs for Addiction and Education

-Our goal is to ensure that everyone has access to the specialized treatment that they as individuals need, including detox, recovery treatment services, and personal and group therapy sessions as part of their recovery process.
-The center also aims to provide access to proven methods of harm reduction for all patients, improving the standard and quality of care for all.
+Our goal is to ensure that everyone has access to the specialized treatment they need, including detox, recovery treatment services, and personal and group therapy sessions as part of their recovery process.
+The center also aims to provide access to proven methods of harm reduction for all patients, improving the standard and quality of care.
 We provide addiction treatment education, informing people of the different options available for alcohol and substance use treatments, as we understand that different people have different needs.

-At the Master Center, we also run addiction recovery workshops for patients, their families, and our clients, which help to create a support network for those overcoming issues of substance addiction in themselves or others.
+At the Master Center, we also run addiction recovery workshops for patients, their families, and our clients, which help create a support network for those overcoming substance addiction issues in themselves or others.
 Part of the reforms we are advocating for includes criminal justice reform and—crucially—improved access to drug treatment as part of national drug policy.
-Ensuring drug addiction treatments have a wider reach would enable individuals and their family’s quicker and more efficient access to therapies and specialized healthcare professionals in the early stages of an addiction diagnosis.
+Ensuring that drug addiction treatments have a wider reach would enable individuals and their families quicker and more efficient access to therapies and specialized healthcare professionals in the early stages of an addiction diagnosis.

-Advocating compassion and understanding
+Advocating Compassion and Understanding

 The main aim of the Master Center is to promote the compassionate treatment of those working to overcome an addiction to drugs or alcohol and their loved ones.
-Reducing the stigma often associated with this is a vital component of the work that we do to encourage education and advocacy around issues of addiction to promote a greater understanding within the community.
+Reducing the stigma often associated with this is a vital component of the work that we do to encourage education and advocacy around addiction issues to promote a greater understanding within the community.